Greenlandic language: History

 Greenlandic was brought to Greenland by the arrival of the Thule people in the 1200s.
 The languages that were spoken by the earlier Saqqaq and Dorset cultures in Greenland are unknown.

 The first descriptions of Greenlandic date from the 1600s.
 With the arrival of Danish missionaries in the early 1700s and the beginning of Danish colonization of Greenland, the compilation of dictionaries and description of grammar began.
 The missionary Paul Egede wrote the first Greenlandic dictionary in 1750 and the first grammar in 1760.

 From the Danish colonization in the 1700s to the beginning of Greenlandic home rule in 1979, Greenlandic experienced increasing pressure from the Danish language.
 In the 1950s, Denmark's linguistic policies were directed at strengthening Danish.
 Of primary significance was the fact that post-primary education and official functions were conducted in Danish.

 From 1851 to 1973, Greenlandic was written in a complicated orthography devised by the missionary linguist Samuel Kleinschmidt.
 In 1973, a new orthography was introduced, intended to bring the written language closer to the spoken standard, which had changed considerably since Kleinschmidt's time.
-The reform was effective, and in the years following it, Greenlandic literacy has received a boost.
+The reform was effective, and in the years following it, Greenlandic literacy received a boost.

 Another development that has strengthened Greenlandic language is the policy of "Greenlandization" of Greenlandic society that began with the home rule agreement of 1979.
 The policy has worked to reverse the former trend towards marginalization of the Greenlandic language by making it the official language of education.
 The fact that Greenlandic has become the only language used in primary schooling means that monolingual Danish-speaking parents in Greenland are now raising children bilingual in Danish and Greenlandic.
 Greenlandic now has several dedicated news media: the Greenlandic National Radio, Kalaallit Nunaata Radioa, which provides television and radio programming in Greenlandic.
 The newspaper Sermitsiaq has been published since 1958 and merged in 2010 with the other newspaper Atuagagdliutit/Grønlandsposten, which had been established in 1861 to form a single large Greenlandic language publishing house.

 Before June 2009, Greenlandic shared its status as the official language in Greenland with Danish.
 (Note: According to the Namminersornerullutik Oqartussat / Grønlands Hjemmestyres (Greenlands Home, official website): " Language.
 The official languages are Greenlandic and Danish....
 Greenlandic is the language [that is] used in schools and [that] dominates in most towns and settlements".)
 Since then, Greenlandic has become the sole official language.
 That has made Greenlandic the unique case of an Indigenous language of the Americas recognized by law as the only official language of a semi-independent country.
 Nevertheless, it is still considered to be in a "vulnerable" state by the UNESCO Red Book of Language Endangerment.
 The country has a 100% literacy rate.
 As the Western Greenlandic standard has become dominant, a UNESCO report has labelled the other dialects as endangered, and measures are now being considered to protect the Eastern Greenlandic dialect.